Which Statement About Progressive Taxes Is True?

 - Neutral or positive impact: Other research shows that moderate progressivity (top rates around 30–40%) does not significantly harm growth, especially when the tax revenue funds productive public goods (education, infrastructure).

-On top of that, the lumpiness of tax brackets can lead to “tax avoidance” behaviors, which may distort the economy more than the rates themselves Small thing, real impact..
+Also worth noting, the lumpiness of tax brackets can lead to “tax avoidance” behaviors, which may distort the economy more than the rates themselves.

 Conclusion

 The statement is partially true.
-High progressive rates can dampen growth, but moderate progressivity is generally compatible with healthy economic expansion, especially when coupled with efficient public spending.
+High progressive rates can dampen growth, but moderate progressivity is generally compatible with healthy economic expansion, especially when coupled with efficient public spending That's the part that actually makes a difference..

 Statement C: “Progressive taxes redistribute wealth.”